RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Upscale video frame rate to 60 FPS**

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
-There is a small performance hit from this option, so on weaker machines it may be necessary to disable it for fluent video playback.
+There is a small performance hit from this option, so on weaker machines it may be necessary to keep it disabled for fluent video playback.

 **Preload gamelists on startup**